+Yes, I was mild but almost to the point of being bland, missing a lot of the characteristics of a good coffee.
+Well, coffee is all about extraction, and some of it had already taken place inside these cute animals.
 There may also be variations in taste depending on which individual palm civet the beans have passed through.
-Like in humans, the composition of the intestinal bacteria colonies can vary significantly and affect the taste differently.
+Like in humans, the composition of the intestinal bacteria colonies can vary significantly and affect the taste in different ways.
 But I have my doubt whether anyone can really tell the difference.

 The dark side of Kopi Luwak

-Because of the tedious and labor intensive way of gathering and processing the civet poop, it is quite understandable that supply is limited.
-Limited production and ramped up demand lead to higher prices.
-That’s economics in play.
+Because of the tedious and labor-intensive way of gathering and processing the civet poop, it is quite understandable that supply is limited.
+Also, it is only available during the harvest season.
+Limited production and ramped-up demand lead to higher prices.
+That’s economics in full play.
 Some sources claim that the annual production of wild kopi luwak is only around 500 kg, which may be true or not.
 It probably is a lot more, but it is very difficult to obtain reliable numbers.